-- a.
+a.
 Criminal activity, either reported in conjunction with a harassment allegation or identified during the process of responding to the harassment allegation, must be immediately reported to the appropriate law enforcement agency.
-The DoD Component's process to respond to harassment allegations may occur collaterally only if it does not hinder the criminal investigation. - b.
-The appropriate Military Criminal Investigative Organization or the Pentagon Force Protection Agency will immediately notify the Department of Justice, in accordance with DoDI 5525.07, of criminal allegations involving perpetrators who are not subject to Chapter 47, Title 10, U.S.C. (also known and referred to in this issuance as "the Uniform Code of Military Justice") when the alleged crime occurred on a military installation or the Pentagon Reservation. - c.
-Reports and disclosures of sexual assault by DoD civilian employees who are adult military dependents, members of the Reserve Component, or stationed outside the continental United States are covered by DoDD 6495.02, which contains the policy for eligibility for Restricted (confidential) and Unrestricted reporting and Sexual Assault Prevention and Response services.
-For other civilian employees, please refer to DoDI 1438.06.
+The DoD Component's process to respond to harassment allegations may occur collaterally only if it does not hinder the criminal investigation.

+b.
+The appropriate military criminal investigative organization or the Pentagon Force Protection Agency will immediately notify the Department of Justice, in accordance with DoDI 5525.07, of criminal allegations involving perpetrators who are not subject to Chapter 47 of Title 10, U.S.C. (also known and referred to in this issuance as "the Uniform Code of Military Justice") when the alleged crime occurred on a military installation or the Pentagon Reservation.

+c.
+Reports and disclosures of sexual assault by DoD civilian employees who are adult military dependents, members of the Reserve Component, or stationed outside the continental United States are covered by Part 103 of Title 32, CFR, and DoDD 6495.01, which contains the policy for eligibility for restricted (confidential) reporting, unrestricted reporting, and sexual assault prevention and response services.
+For other civilian employees, please refer to DoDI 6495.02, Volume 1 and DoDI 1438.06.

 4.5.
-SEXUAL HARASSMENT ALLEGATIONS MADE TO A COMMANDING OFFICER OR OFFICER IN CHARGE.
+FORMAL SEXUAL HARASSMENT ALLEGATIONS MADE TO A COMMANDING OFFICER OR OFFICER-IN-CHARGE.

-A sexual harassment complaint made by a subordinate DoD civilian employee to a commanding officer or officer in charge of a unit, vessel, facility, or area of the Army, Navy, Air Force, Marine Corps, or Space Force will be processed in accordance with the timelines and requirements identified in Section 1561 of Title 10, U.S.C.
-This process does not supplant the process identified in Paragraph 4.3.
+A formal complaint of sexual harassment made by a subordinate DoD civilian employee to a commanding officer or officer-in-charge of a unit, vessel, facility, or area of the Army, Navy, Air Force, Marine Corps, or Space Force will be processed in accordance with DoDI 1020.03, regardless of whether the alleged offender is a Service member or DoD civilian employee.
+The procedures and definitions in DoDI 1020.03 are applicable to the investigation of such complaints.
+This process does not supplant the process identified in Paragraph 4.3. of this issuance.